Search: 93 results

 But their plot became known to Saul, and they were also watching the gates both day and night so that they could do away with him.

-And when he came [back] to Jerusalem, Saul attempted to associate himself with the disciples but they were afraid of him [because of his past], and could not believe that he was a [true] disciple.
+when Saul was come to Jerusalem, he try'd to associate himself with the disciples: but they were all afraid of him, and could not be persuaded that he was a disciple.

 As he stared at [the angel] in fright, he asked, "What is it, Lord?"
 [Note: The word "Lord" here could also be translated "Sir," and its correct rendering depends on whether or not Cornelius understood the angel to be from God].
 And the angel replied, "Your [continual] prayers and [generous] gifts to poor people have not gone unnoticed before God.